Sentier de la Pierre-levée à Sauliac-sur-Célé

 110 km in 5 to 6 days

-This itinerary, made up of several trails, stretches for almost 120 km between Figeac and Cahors.
-From Figeac to Béduer, take the GR®65, then branch off at Le Mas de la Croix onto the GR®651, the Célé route.
-Cliffs, semi-troglodyte houses, remarkable viewpoints, discreet villages – the wild landscapes of the Parc Naturel régional des Causses du Quercy follow one another along the paths.
+This itinerary, with its many footpaths, stretches for almost 120 km between Figeac and Cahors.
+From Figeac, we take the GR®65 to Béduer, before branching off at Le Mas de la Croix onto the GR®651, the Célé route.
+Vertiginous cliffs, semi-troglodytic houses, breathtaking panoramas, discreet villages… The wild landscapes of the Parc Naturel Régional des Causses du Quercy are revealed along the way.
 Pure delight!
-We pass through delightful villages: Corn and its resurgence, Espagnac-Sainte-Eulalie and the Val Paradis priory, Marcilhac-sur-Célé and its Benedictine abbey, Saint-Sulpice, Sauliac-sur-Célé, Cabrerets and the prehistoric Pech Merle cave.
-The Célé flows into the Lot at Bouziès.
-From here, we have two options: drive to Cahors via the Lot valley, or make a round trip to visit the exceptional site of Saint-Cirq-Lapopie.
-Let’s opt for a visit to this village, listed as one of France’s Most Beautiful Villages!
-We pass the Château des Anglais and the superb Ganil towpath, carved into the rock and embellished with a 30-metre bas-relief.
-And if your feet get tired, canoe part of the way and bivouac on the banks of the Célé!
+Along the way, we pass through some charming villages: Corn and its resurgence, Espagnac-Sainte-Eulalie and its Val Paradis priory, Marcilhac-sur-Célé and its ancient Benedictine abbey, not forgetting Saint-Georges-sur-Célé.nedictine abbey, not forgetting Saint-Sulpice, Sauliac-sur-Célé and Cabrerets, famous for the prehistoric Pech Merle cave.
+At Bouziès, the Célé flows into the Lot.
+There are two options: continue towards Cahors along the Lot valley or make a detour to Saint-Cirq-Lapopie, perched on a cliffside.
+We choose to visit this village, listed as one of France’s Most Beautiful Villages.
+Along the way, we pass by the Château des Anglais and take the spectacular Ganil towpath, carved into the rock and adorned with a 30-meter-long bas-relief.
+And if your feet start to get tired, why not canoe part of the way and bivouac on the banks of the Célé?
+An unforgettable adventure awaits you.

 The Rocamadour road